Ensuring HIPAA Compliance in Text Messaging

 June 28, 2022

 Many chiropractors and staff members find that text messaging provides quick access to the information they need to make healthcare decisions and is a convenient method for communicating with patients.
-But it’s important that chiropractors and staff members are cognizant of HIPAA Privacy and Security Rules when using text messaging to avoid violating them.
+Yet, texting presents privacy and security concerns.

 Typical short message service (SMS) texting does not offer the security necessary for sending protected health information (PHI).
-As a result, patient privacy might be compromised if unauthorized individuals can view texted data.
-Additionally, multiple carriers might be involved in relaying and routing text messages, messages can remain on servers in unencrypted formats, and no guarantee exists that the intended person will receive and read the message.1 If unsecure texting results in HIPAA violations, costly penalties could ensue.
+As a result, patient privacy might be compromised if unauthorized individuals can view texted data, devices are lost or stolen, or messages remain on servers in unencrypted formats.

-In some situations, standard text messaging may comply with HIPAA guidelines.
-For example, the HIPAA Journal explains that healthcare providers may send patients text messages only if the content does not include “personal identifiers” and complies with the “minimum necessary standard.”2 Chiropractors also must warn patients about the risks of communicating personal information over an unencrypted channel.
+In some limited situations, SMS texting may comply with HIPAA.
+For example, the HIPAA Journal explains that healthcare providers may send text messages to patients only if the content of the messages does not include personal identifiers and the messages comply with the minimum necessary standard.
+Chiropractors also must warn patients about the risks of communicating personal information over an unencrypted channel.

-2 Is texting in violation of HIPAA? (n.d.).
+2 Adler, S. (2024, February 24).
+Is texting in violation of HIPAA?
 HIPAA Journal.
 Retrieved from www.hipaajournal.com/texting-violation-hipaa/

 3 Ibid.